ebuyakin/maichat/docs/implementation_plan.md

 # MaiChat Implementation Plan (Single Source of Truth)

-Last updated: 2025-09-01 (post budgeting + model catalog v2 update)
+Last updated: 2025-09-01 (post URA-aware prediction, runtime trimming, terminology sync)

 Purpose: One hierarchical, authoritative view of what exists, what is in progress, and what is next.
 No duplicated sections.
 Use this file only when planning or reviewing scope.